zhang98striving/b-hive-timing/README.md

 # b-hive

 This is a developement repository for the new b-tagging training framework, which is still heavily work-in-progress.
-This implies some elements being hardcoded at this point (such as dataset paths, network hyperparameters etc.) and several features are still being worked actively on.
+This implies some elements being hardcoded at this point (such as dataset paths, network hyperparameters etc.) and several features are still being worked on actively.
 Feedback is really apreciated!

 ## Setup
 ------------